erogol/BlaGPT/README.md

 Experimental playground for benchmarking language model (LM) architectures, layers, and tricks on smaller datasets.
 Designed for flexible experimentation and exploration.

+## 📚 Technique Documentation

+For detailed explanations of the advanced techniques used in BlaGPT, see the [**techniques/**](./techniques/) directory.
+Each technique includes motivation, implementation details, and performance analysis.

+**Featured**: [AdaMuon Optimizer](./techniques/adamuon.md) - Our enhanced adaptive optimizer that combines Muon's geometric properties with Adam-style variance scaling.

 ## BlaGPT Model
 BlaGPT is a flexible Transformer implementation that you can turn on/off following things in the config.